opengauss-mirror/docs/content/docs-lite/en/docs/ToolandCommandReference/how-to-use-gsql.md

 ## Background<a name="en-us_topic_0059779027_sec8c9233ebad4d6da06846cb31af1f44"></a>

 You can use the  **gsql**  command to connect to the local database or remote database.
 When connecting to the remote database, enable remote connection on the server.
-For details, see "Working with Databases \> Connecting to a Database \> Using gsql to Connect to a Database \> Remotely Connecting to a Database" in the  _Developer Guide_.
+For details, see  [Gsql Connection and Usage](../GettingStarted/gsql-connection-and-usage.md).
 ## Procedure<a name="en-us_topic_0059779027_s88b93467806944068b85cf2ec928ae02"></a>

 1. Connect to the openGauss server using the  **gsql**  tool.